MicrosoftDocs/fabric-docs/docs/security/workspace-identity.md

 ## Considerations and limitations

-* A workspace identity can only be created in workspaces associated with a Fabric F SKU capacity.
-For information about buying a Fabric subscription, see [Buy a Microsoft Fabric subscription](../enterprise/buy-subscription.md).
+* A workspace identity can be created in any workspace except a My Workspace.
-* If a workspace with a workspace identity is migrated to a non-Fabric capacity or to a non-F SKU Fabric capacity, the identity won't be disabled or deleted, but Fabric items relying on the workspace identity will stop working.
+* If a workspace with a workspace identity is migrated to a non-Fabric capacity or to a non-F SKU Fabric capacity, the identity won't be disabled or deleted, but Fabric items relying on trusted workspace access will stop working.
 * A maximum of 1,000 workspace identities can be created in a tenant.
 Once this limit is reached, workspace identities must be deleted to enable newer ones to be created.
 * Azure Data Lake Storage Gen2 shortcuts in a workspace that has a workspace identity will be capable of trusted service access.

 ## Troubleshooting issues with creating a workspace identity

-* If you can't create a workspace identity because the creation button is disabled, make sure you have the workspace administrator role, and that the workspace is associated with a Fabric F SKU capacity.
+* If you can't create a workspace identity because the creation button is disabled, make sure you have the workspace administrator role.

 * If you run into issues the first time you create a workspace identity in your tenant, try the following steps:
     1. If the workspace identity state is *failed*, wait for an hour and then delete the identity.